DXTable

 Filter Types:

-'text'- Text input with 300ms debounce for LIKE searches'select'- Dropdown with options (automatically adds “All” option)'number'- Number input for exact matches'date'- Date input for date filteringfalseor omit - No filter for this column
+'text'- Text input with 300ms debounce for LIKE searches'select'- Typeahead dropdown with options (automatically adds “All” option)'select-native'- Plain native<select>(same options/values as'select', OS-native menu; single-select only)'number'- Number input for exact matches'date'- Date input for date filteringfalseor omit - No filter for this column

 Filters appear inline beneath the table headers and trigger server requests automatically.